Skip to Main Content

 Magic City Discovery Center

-The hybrid children’s museum and science center will provide STEAM-based indoor and outdoor activities for children from birth to 14 where kids will have fun while learning skills that prepare them for future careers.
-The three-story educational building will feature 12 interactive exhibit galleries, focusing on Science, Technology, Engineering, Art and Math (STEAM).
+The hybrid children’s museum and science center provides STEAM-based indoor and outdoor activities for children from birth to 14 where kids will have fun while learning skills that prepare them for future careers.
+The three-story educational building features 12 interactive exhibit galleries, focusing on Science, Technology, Engineering, Art and Math (STEAM).
 The discovery center is designed for open-ended, layered learning, allowing children to independently and collaboratively engage in lifelong learning through discovery, creativity and play.
 Some of the interactive exhibits include: Magic Climber – a 37-foot-tall structure representing North Dakota, where visitors will be able to climb from earth to sky, and from prairie dog burrows to an oil derrick, to reach a wire frame B-52 airplane where they’ll get a 360-dgree view of Minot from above the second-floor roofline.
 Smithsonian Spark!Lab Invention Center – MCDC is working to finalize plans to become the 10th site in the U.S. with a Smithsonian Spark!Lab Invention Center, a state-of-the-art center where visitors and school groups become inventors and innovators.
 Water Flow Gallery – a dynamic and engaging area where children can experiment with the science and properties of water, including an area to interact with the flow of the Souris River.
 The Building Gallery – an interactive “construction zone” filled with a variety of materials, images, and experiences that will explore “building” as both a noun and a verb.
 Outside My Window – designed for children seven years old and younger, the exhibit will be filled with exciting experiences that represent North Dakota’s natural world.
 Move – a dynamic introduction to the fundamentals of physical science, particularly energy and motion.
 Other STEAM-based exhibits in the children’s museum will include an aerial flight exhibit, digital worlds,, light and sound labs – all designed to encourage creativity, exploration and problem solving.
-Magic City Discovery Center expects thousands of families to visit the museum regularly, in addition to the more than 1,300 K-5 children who live on and off the Minot Air Force Base.
-Designed by Minot-based Ackerman-Estvold, the $14 million project, including exhibit costs, is funded in part by a $6.3 million grant from the Department of Defense, and through public-private partnerships with the City of Minot and Minot Park District.

 Details